 Celes: Why the stupid farce?
 Edgar: I heard Figaro Castle got stuck after the Floating Continent fell.
 I wanted to help, but I didn't know where to look.
 Then I heard that those crooks had escaped from the jail.
 Celes: You intended to use them...
 Edgar: Bingo!
 I had to wait until they led me to their secret cave.

 In Final Fantasy VII, Cloud and Co. disguise themselves as Shinra soldiers and sailors in order to get aboard a Shinra vessel.
-The humans pull off the disguise rather well, but it's hard to believe Red XIII, the anthropomorphic dog/wolf creature, managed to fool anyone...especially considering his tail was poking through the top of his pants and he was struggling to walk on two legs.
+The humans pull off the disguise rather well, but it's hard to believe Red XIII, the not-terribly-anthropomorphic dog/wolf creature, managed to fool anyone...especially considering his tail was poking through the top of his pants and he was struggling to walk on two legs.